nvim-tree/nvim-tree.lua/CONTRIBUTING.md

 Please reference any issues in the description e.g. "resolves #1234".

-Please consider adding nvim-tree developers as collaborators on your fork, to quickly allow small changes such as documentation tweaks:
+Please check "allow edits by maintainers" to allow nvim-tree developers to make small changes such as documentation tweaks.
-@kyazdani42 and @alex-courtis